mftaff/bloc-cast/README.md

 This web app proof of concept is a response to the certification challenge at the end of the [Bloc.io](https://www.bloc.io) Software Developer Course.
-The challenge was to build a website that uses The Movie DB's API to allow users to see a list of popular TV shows, as well as search for them.
+The challenge is to build a website that uses The Movie DB's API to allow users to see a list of popular TV shows, as well as search for them.
 Upon clicking on a specific show, a user should see more information about that show.
 These features should be wrapped with a full test suite, a comprehensive UI/UX, be